tobiaszciesielski/tobiaszciesielski.github.io/src/content/todayILearned/how-to-add-table-as-params-in-get-method.md

 ---
-title: How to add table as params in GET method??
+title: How to add table as params in GET method?
 publicationDate: 2024-09-17
 ---